IgniteUI/help-topics/topics/02_Controls/igDataChart/04_Configuring/~igDataChart-Configuring.md

 ### Topics

--	[Animating Charts (Motion Framework for Charts)](igDataChart-Animating-Charts.html): The Infragistics® Motion Framework™ is a framework for animating data changes in Ignite UI™ chart controls.
+-	[Animating Charts (Motion Framework for Charts)](igDataChart-Animating-Charts.html): The Infragistics® Motion Framework™ is a framework for animating data changes in %%ProductName%%™ chart controls.

 -	[Configuring the Chart Title and Subtitle (igDataChart)](igDataChart-Chart-Titles-and-Subtitles.html): This topic provides information on using the chart title and subtitle feature of the `igDataChart`™ control.